alexcoder04/howto-setup-oss-project/README.md

-# Checklist for setting up an open source project on GitHub
+# Checklist for Setting up an Open Source Project on GitHub

 Not all of these steps are necessary, this is just what I generally do :)